Chronic Nuisance Property OrdinanceDownload the flyer in PDF format!

 Landlord from BKAT TV on Vimeo.

-The Bremerton Police Department, through a partnership with the Puget Rental Owners Association, developed the Landlord Notification Program.
-Its purpose is to notify in a timely manner licensed landlords in Bremerton of police incidents occurring at their properties.
-This method of notification to landlords uses e-mail and is free of charge.
+The Bremerton Police Department, through a partnership with the Puget Rental Owners Association (PROA), developed the Landlord Notification Program.
+Its purpose is to notify, in a timely manner, licensed landlords in Bremerton of police incidents occurring on their properties.

 How the Program Works